 ABOUT HATHA YOGA

-Hatha yoga is the most known yoga tradition in the west.
-However, it is worth saying that this is not the only and by far not the most ancient branch of yoga.
-First evidence of yogic beliefs and practices is typically dated back to vedas, ancient Indian hymns (approximately 1500 - 1000 BCE).
+While hatha yoga is the most known yoga tradition in the west, it is worth saying that this is not the only and by far not the most ancient branch of yoga.
+First evidence of yogic beliefs and practices is typically dated back to vedas, ancient Indian hymns (approximately 1500 – 1000 BCE).
 Earlier yogic paths, such as raja and jnana, emphasized study and meditation as means of self actualization.
 There was no mention of physical exercise at all.
 In contrast, hatha yoga is a more body-centered yoga practice.
 It is believed to have appeared by around 1,000 CE.

 What is hatha yoga?

-What to expect from a hatha vinyasa class?
+What to expect from a hatha yoga class?

 To conclude